Bully (video game): Plot

-After being dropped off at Bullworth Academy, Jimmy Hopkins (Gerry Rosenthal) meets the school's principal, Dr. Ralph Crabblesnitch (Ralph Gunderman), who urges him to "keep his nose clean".
-He soon befriends Gary Smith (Peter Vack) and Peter "Petey" Kowalski (Matt Bush) and begins working with them to try and assert their dominance over Bullworth's various "cliques": the Bullies, Nerds, Preppies, Greasers, and Jocks.
-However, an increasingly paranoid Gary eventually betrays Jimmy and pits him against Russell Northrop (Cody Melton), the Bullies' leader, in an underground fight.
-Jimmy defeats Russell and forces him to stop picking on his fellow students, earning the Bullies' respect.
+After being dropped off at Bullworth Academy, Jimmy Hopkins (Gerry Rosenthal) meets the principal, Dr. Crabblesnitch (Ralph Gunderman), who warns him against misbehaving.
+He soon befriends fellow students Gary Smith (Peter Vack) and Peter "Pete" Kowalski (Matt Bush) and works with them to assert their dominance over Bullworth's various "cliques": the Bullies, Nerds, Preppies, Greasers, and Jocks.
+However, an increasingly paranoid Gary eventually betrays Jimmy and pits him against Russell Northrop (Cody Melton), leader of the Bullies, in an underground fight.
+Jimmy defeats Russell and persuades him to stop picking on others, earning the Bullies' respect.

-Over the following months, Jimmy works with Petey to take over the other cliques in an attempt to restore peace to Bullworth.
-He begins with the Preppies, but just as he begins to win them over, Gary manipulates them into turning against him.
-In response, Jimmy enters a boxing tournament hosted by the Preppies' leader, Derby Harrington (John Lavelle).
-Despite his victory, the Preppies refuse to accept Jimmy's dominance and fight him together, but are defeated.
-Turning his attention to the Greasers, Jimmy agrees to help their leader, Johnny Vincent (Rocco Rosanio), expose an affair between his girlfriend Lola Lombardi (Phoebe Strole) and Preppy member Gord Vendome (Drew Gehling).
+Over the following months, Jimmy, aided by Pete, attempts to extend his influence by taking over the other cliques.
+He starts with the Preppies, but just as he begins to win them over, Gary turns them against him.
+In response, Jimmy challenges Bif Taylor (Andrew Rannells), the Preppies' second-in-command and Bullworth's boxing champion, to a boxing match.
+Despite his victory, the Preppies refuse to accept Jimmy's dominance and fight him together; Jimmy defeats them, including their leader Derby Harrington (John Lavelle), and asserts his position as the new leader.
+Turning his attention to the Greasers, Jimmy helps their leader, Johnny Vincent (Rocco Rosanio), expose an affair between his girlfriend Lola Lombardi (Phoebe Strole) and Preppies member Gord Vendome (Drew Gehling).
 However, the Greasers turn on Jimmy after he is forced to make amends with the Preppies by vandalizing the Greasers' territory.
-After Gary tips Johnny off on Jimmy's growing closeness with Lola, he lures Jimmy into an ambush but is ultimately defeated and surrenders Greaser leadership to him.
+After Gary tips Johnny off on Jimmy's growing closeness to Lola, Johnny lures Jimmy into an ambush at a junkyard; Jimmy defeats Johnny and makes amends with him, securing leadership of the Greasers.

 To take over the Jocks, regarded as the most powerful clique, Jimmy seeks the assistance of their main rivals, the Nerds.
-When they refuse to help, Jimmy defeats their leader, Earnest Jones (Jesse Tendler), and earns his and the Nerds' respect by guaranteeing they will never be picked on again.
+When they refuse to help, Jimmy confronts their leader, Earnest Jones (Jesse Tendler), and earns the Nerds' respect by promising they will never be picked on again.
 To ruin the Jocks' reputation, Earnest has Jimmy take inappropriate pictures of the school's head cheerleader, Mandy Wiles (Elena Franklin), which are then spread across town.
-However, Jimmy later removes the pictures out of pity for Mandy, earning her affection.
-Eventually, the Jocks are humiliated after Jimmy sabotages their big football game and subsequently defeats their leader Ted Thompson (Alexander Cendese) in a fight in front of the entire school.
+However, this only ends up angering the Jocks and saddening Mandy, so Jimmy defends the Nerds' hideout from a Jock attack and removes the pictures out of pity for Mandy, earning her affection.
+Eventually, Jimmy humiliates the Jocks by sabotaging their big football game and defeating their leader, Ted Thompson (Alexander Cendese), in a fight in front of the entire school.